 For some time now we have seen a shift to more casual and fun business software.
 E-mail was probably the first example of a personal, social online tool that later became the defacto standard for business communications and software like GMail even made it fun to use.
-Another recent example is Slack.
-They have helped do this with online chat and, for those who remember, what is IRC (internet relay chat).
-Slack's use of emojis, developer app ecosystem and slick user onboarding are examples of what's to come in the world of enterprise software.
-Not surprising to me, Slack was originally founded as a gaming company called "Tiny Speck"!
+Slack is a recent example.
+They have helped do this with online chat and, for those who remember, IRC.
+Slack's use of channels, emojis, developer app ecosystem and slick user onboarding are examples of what's to come in the world of enterprise software.
+In fact, Slack was originally founded as a gaming company called "Tiny Speck".

 Rod wrote this on